LIAT (1974): Ownership

-The airline is owned by eleven Caribbean governments, with three being the major shareholders: Barbados, Antigua & Barbuda and St. Vincent and the Grenadines along with Dominica (94.7%); other Caribbean governments, private shareholders and employees (5.3%).
-It has 667 employees (at December 2018).
+The airline is owned by eleven Caribbean governments, with three being the major shareholders: Barbados, Antigua & Barbuda, and St. Vincent and the Grenadines along with Dominica (94.7%); other Caribbean governments, private shareholders, and employees (5.3%).
+It has 667 employees (in December 2018).
 The government of the Republic of Trinidad and Tobago, which also is the majority shareholder along with Jamaica of another regional carrier, Caribbean Airlines, the national airline of Trinidad and Tobago, is a minority shareholder in LIAT.
-However it allows the Government of Barbados to use these shares by proxy.
+However, it allows the Government of Barbados to use these shares by proxy.

 The airline is currently in Administration as the Government of Antigua and Barbuda seeks to take over and restructure the airline.
 However, the ownership has not changed as of March 2021.